Fabr1ce/building-apps-for-k8s/5-using-Skaffold/README.md

-# Improving Development Workflow with Skaffold
+# 5-using-Skaffold (Improving Development Workflow with CI/CD)
-Skaffold builds k8s manifest, detects changes in manifest and automatically updates the deployments.
-It provides a tight feedback loop.
+[Skaffold](https://skaffold.dev/) builds k8s manifest, detects changes in manifest and automatically updates the deployments.
+It provides a tight CI/CD feedback loop.

 ## 1 - Install Skaffold
 The command below is for Linux x86_64, for other systems, see the [docs](https://skaffold.dev/docs/install/).